 And bathed them in the glee;

-This poem is giving an example of descriptive style.
-Emily gives a description of a summer rainstorm in detail and visualizes with images so that the readers could visualize this storm in their own minds as if it is actually happening.
+This poem gives an example of a descriptive style.
+Ms. Dickinson describes a summer rainstorm in detail, with beautiful images, so that the readers can visualize this storm in their own minds as if it is actually happening.